 Matthew Kasper, Resident Conductor

 Trained as a violinist, Matthew is a former member of the Chicago Civic Orchestra where he performed under illustrious conductors such as Bernard Haitink and Esa-Pekka Salonen.
-He holds degrees in violin performance from Queens College and the Chicago College of Performing Arts, where his principal teachers were Burton Kaplan and Shmuel Ashkenasi.
-He also studied chamber music with Daniel Phillips, Marcy Rosen and Robert Chen.
-An accomplished arts administrator, Matthew served as an artistic intern for the Chicago Symphony Orchestra and as Artistic Operations Manager of the Grant Park Music Festival.
-He received a degree in Orchestral Conducting from Queens College where he was a student of Maurice Peress.
-For several summers, he attended the prestigious Pierre Monteux School for Conductors as a Quimby Family Foundation Fellow where he studied with Michael Jinbo.
-Originally from Madison, Wisconsin, Matthew currently resides in Phoenix with his wife, Rebecca and children, Theodore and Fiona.
+He holds degrees in violin performance from Queens College and the Chicago College of Performing Arts where his principal teachers were Burton Kaplan and Shmuel Ashkenasi.
+Matthew holds a Master’s degree in Orchestral Conducting from Queens College where he was a student of Maurice Peress.
+He received additional training at the prestigious Pierre Monteux School for Conductors as a Quimby Family Foundation Fellow where he studied with Michael Jinbo.

 Originally from Madison Wisconsin, Matthew currently resides in Phoenix with his wife Rebecca, son Theodore and daughters Fiona and Magnolia.